project-oak/oak/docs/concepts.md

   - a secrecy component explicitly specified by the caller as gRPC request metadata; this represents the secrecy guarantees that the caller wants to impose on the request message.
-  - an integrity component implicitly set by the gRPC pseudo-node based on some trusted authentication mechanism that is performed as part of the gRPC connection itself; this represents the actual authority of the caller.
+  - an integrity component implicitly set by the gRPC pseudo-Node based on some trusted authentication mechanism that is performed as part of the gRPC connection itself; this represents the actual authority of the caller.

 - a "response sender" write handle to a Channel, whose Label has:

-  - a secrecy component implicitly set by the gRPC pseudo-node based on some trusted authentication mechanism that is performed as part of the gRPC connection itself; this represents the actual authority of the caller.
+  - a secrecy component implicitly set by the gRPC pseudo-Node based on some trusted authentication mechanism that is performed as part of the gRPC connection itself; this represents the actual authority of the caller.
   - an empty integrity component.